-1. Introduction
+I. Introduction

-At present, the SBP is pursuing monetary aggregate targeting.
+Presently, SBP is pursuing monetary aggregate targeting.
 This approach implicitly assumes that money demand function is stable and a predictable relationship exists between monetary aggregates and inflation.
-In most economies, however, it is observed that this relationship has weakened and resulted in instability in the money demand function during the past couple of decades.
-The weak relationship between monetary aggregates and inflation therefore made it impossible to target monetary aggregates (Maravic and Palic, 2005).
-The probability of missing the final target (inflation) by achieving a specific
+In most economies, however, it has been observed that this relationship weakened and resulted in instability in the money demand function during the past couple of decades.
+The weak relationship between monetary aggregates and inflation therefore made it impossible to target monetary aggregates [Maravic and Palic (2005)].
+As the probability of missing the final target (inflation) by achieving a specific intermediate target (monetary aggregate) significantly increased.
+In such a scenario, central bank has no other option but to abandon monetary aggregate targeting.
+It was beautifully described in the words of Bouey (1983), former Governor, Bank of Canada "we did not abandon M1, M1 abandoned us".